Edge modes and symmetry-protected topological states in open quantum systems: Model

-More precisely, recall that unperturbed Hamiltonion $H_0$ is defined as a sum of mutually commuting local operators $K_l=Z_{l-1}X_l Z_{l+1}$; likewise, the dissipation consists of mutually commuting local operators $F_l=Z_{l-1}Z_{l+1}$.
-We may thus start from a Pauli string that either: \begin{enumerate}[label=(\alph*)] \item commutes with the $H_0$ but is not zero under the action of $m$ jump operators, \item is zero under the action of all jump-operators but have $n$ ``active'' sites where they anti-commute with the associated $K_l$ terms from $H_0$. \end{enumerate} All the operators in category (a) are eigenstates of $\mathcal{L}_0$ with eigenvalues $-4m\kappa$, since $\mathcal{D}(O)\propto O$ for any Pauli string $O$ due to $F_l$ themselves being Pauli strings.
+In more detail, recall that the unperturbed Hamiltonian $H_0$ is defined as a sum of mutually commuting local operators $K_l=Z_{l-1}X_l Z_{l+1}$; likewise, the dissipation consists of mutually commuting local operators $F_l=Z_{l-1}Z_{l+1}$.
+We may thus consider the root state to be a Pauli string that either: \begin{enumerate}[label=(\alph*)] \item does not undergo unitary evolution (i.e. commutes with $H_0$) but experiences non-zero dissipation due to a set of $m$ jump operators, \item annihilated by the action of of all jump-operators except $n$ ``active'' sites where the state anti-commutes with the associated $K_l$ terms from $H_0$, \end{enumerate} with $m=n=0$ corresponding to the identity steady state, and small $m$ or $n$ corresponding to operators we refer to as dynamically local.
+All the operators in category (a) are eigenstates of $\mathcal{L}_0$ with eigenvalues $-4m\kappa$, since $\mathcal{D}(O)\propto O$ for any Pauli string $O$ due to $F_l$ themselves being Pauli strings.
 However, an operator $O$ in category (b) is not an eigenstate itself but is coupled by the unitary dynamics to $2^n -1$ other operators.
-These operators possess the same anti-commutation properties with the $K_l$ operators as the initial operator $O$, but they are no longer zero under action by the jump operators, with stronger dissipation present in operators appearing when considering larger $n$.
-We thus focus on low $n$ cases, which we expect to produce subspaces with the weakest environmental coupling.
+The latter possess the same anti-commutation properties with the $K_l$ operators as the initial operator $O$, but they are no longer zero under action by the jump operators.
+Increasing $n$ leads to bigger invariant subspaces containing operators affected by more jump operators.
+We thus focus on low $n$ cases, i.e. those originating from dynamically local operators, which we expect to produce subspaces with the weakest coupling to the environment, and thus the slowest dynamics.

 We will now describe the cases of $n=1$ and $n=2$ anti-commuting sites in detail, finding the lowest non-zero eigenvalue contained in these subspaces across the parameter space.
-Then, in the absence of a complete mathematical proof, we have verified that this eigenvalue and accompanying line of reasoning matches precisely with the exact numerical solution of the dissipative gap for system sizes up to $N=16$, which also suggests it is valid in the thermodynamic limit (see Appendix~\ref{appendix:excited}).
+Then, in the absence of a complete mathematical proof, we have verified that this eigenvalue and accompanying heuristic reasoning matches precisely with the exact numerical solution of the dissipative gap for system sizes up to $N=16$, suggesting it is valid in the thermodynamic limit (see Appendix~\ref{appendix:excited}).